 2. The head and registered office of the Filer is located in Calgary, Alberta.

 3. The Filer's authorized share capital consists of an unlimited number of common shares (the Common Shares) and such number of preferred shares issuable in series at any time as have aggregate voting rights either directly or on conversion or exchange that in the aggregate represent less than 50 percent of the voting rights attaching to the then issued and outstanding Common Shares (the Preferred Shares).

-11. Effective December 2, 2020, DBRS Morningstar affirmed the Filer's corporate rating and Notes rating of BBB (high) with a Stable trend.
+9. On November 15, 2022, DBRS Limited affirmed the Filer's corporate rating and Notes rating of BBB (high) with a Stable trend.
 Accordingly, the Filer and the Notes have a designated rating.

 Each of the Decision Makers is satisfied that the decision meets the test set out in the Legislation for the Decision Maker to make the decision.

 The decision of the Decision Makers under the Legislation is that the Exemption Sought is granted provided that at the time of distribution of the Proposed Convertible Securities: